-Particulars of directors' interests at date of this report Director Experience Special responsibilities Securities held Robert Lees Robert Lees is the Company secretary for a number of ASX listed entities and public companies.
+Company secretary Experience Special responsibilities Securities held Robert Lees Robert Lees is the Company secretary for a number of ASX listed entities and public companies.
 He has also served as Chief Financial Officer ("CFO") and as a public company director.
 He is a Chartered Accountant and a Fellow of the Governance Institute of Australia.
 He holds a Bachelor of Business (Accounting) and a Graduate Diploma in Data Processing from UTS as well as a Graduate Diploma in Applied Corporate Governance from GIA.
 He provides Company Secretarial and CFO services to small listed public companies and has done so since 2000.
 Company Secretary Nil